CREATE CLUSTER

 Initial state

-Each Materialize region initially contains a cluster named default
+Each Materialize region initially contains a pre-installed cluster

 and a replication factor of 1